toton12345/V.SOL_OLT.script/README.md

 ## **Features**
 - Automates the configuration of an OLT via Telnet for BSNL ( Data Voice)
-- It supports multiple configuration commands like vlan, hostname, and port configuration.
+- It supports multiple configuration commands like vlan, hostname, and port configuration. hostname-aradhya_cable

+management Vlan-119
+internet Vlan-128-500
+voice vlan-1830,1831,1849

+management IP-10.210.107.81
+subnet musk-255.255.255.0
+gatway-10.210.107.1

+GE-5(uplink port) all vlan tag to uplink port

+pon-1 only internet vlan and voice vlan tag to the downlink port pon-2 only internet vlan and voice vlan tag to the downlink port pon-3 only internet vlan and voice vlan tag to the downlink port pon-4 only internet vlan and voice vlan tag to the downlink port

 - Saves the configuration after applying changes.

 ---